Architectural decision: Decision documentation

 Many templates and tools for decision capturing exist, both in agile communities (e.g., M. Nygard's architecture decision records) and in software engineering and architecture design methods (e.g., see table layouts suggested by IBM UMF and by Tyree and Akerman from CapitalOne).
 G. Fairbanks included decision rationale in his one-page Architecture Haikus; his notation was later evolved into Y-statements.
 See for motivation, examples, comparisons.

 Decision enactment (enforcement)

 Architectural decisions are used in software design; hence they have to be communicated to, and accepted by, the stakeholders of the system that fund, develop, and operate it.
 Architecturally evident coding styles and code reviews that focus on architectural concerns and decisions are two related practices.

 Architectural decisions also have to be considered when modernizing a software system in software evolution.

 Decision sharing (optional step)

-Many architectural decisions recur across projects; hence, experiences with past decisions, both good and bad, can be valuable reusable assets when employing an explicit knowledge management strategy.
+Architectural decisions often recur across projects, so experience from past decisions can be reused within a structured knowledge management approach.

 It is important to know when a single architectural decision can be considered done.
 Five elements of a definition of done have been proposed: evidence, criteria, agreement, documentation, realization/review.